DataFire/Integrations/integrations/generated/amazonaws_apigateway/README.md

   * message [String](#string)

 ### UntagResourceRequest
-* UntagResourceRequest `object`: Removes Tags from a given resource.
+* UntagResourceRequest `object`: Removes a tag from a given resource.

 ### UpdateAccountRequest
 * UpdateAccountRequest `object`: Requests API Gateway to change information about the current <a>Account</a> resource.